Babi Yar memorials: Israel

+Sydney, Australia

 A memorial to the victims of the Babi Yar Massacre was erected in the Sydney suburb of Bondi on 28 September 2014, which has a large Russian-speaking Jewish community.
 The monument was unveiled by the Mayor of Waverley and the Federal Member, Malcolm Turnbull.
 The erection of the monument was an initiative of the Executive Council of Australian Jewry and its Public Affairs Director, Alexander Ryvchin, who was born in the city of Kyiv, where the massacre took place.
-The English portion of the inscription on the monument reads: "In memory of the Jews of Kiev, massacred at Babi Yar by the Nazis and their Ukrainian Collaborators, and in recognition of the suffering of Soviet Jewry."
+The English portion of the inscription on the monument reads:

-Literature and film
+Literature, film, and music

+The massacres at Babi Yar have been the subject of many artistic works.
+A number of films, documentaries, novels, poems, musical compositions, and television productions have commemorated the tragedy of murder and loss.

-In his 1961 book Star in Eclipse: Russian Jewry Revisited, Joseph Schechtman provided an account of the Babi Yar tragedy.
-In 1966, Anatoly Kuznetsov's Babi Yar: A Document in the Form of a Novel was published in censored form in the Soviet monthly literary magazine Yunost.
-Kuznetsov began writing a memoir of his wartime life when he was 14.
+In his 1961 book, Star in Eclipse: Russian Jewry Revisited, Joseph Schechtman provided an account of the Babi Yar tragedy.

+A poem was written by the Russian poet Yevgeny Yevtushenko; this in turn was set to music for full orchestra by world famous composer Dmitri Shostakovich in his Symphony No. 13 in 1962.

+Anatoly Kuznetsov began writing a memoir of his wartime life when he was 14.
 Over the years he continued working on it, adding documents and eyewitness testimony.
-He managed to smuggle 35 mm photographic film containing the uncensored manuscript when he defected, and the book was published in the West in 1970.
+In 1966, Kuznetsov's Babi Yar: A Document in the Form of a Novel was published in censored form in the Soviet monthly literary magazine Yunost.
+He managed to smuggle 35 mm photographic film containing the uncensored manuscript with him when he defected from the USSR, and the book was published in the West in 1970.

+D. M. Thomas's 1981 novel, The White Hotel uses the massacre's anonymity and violence as a counterpoint to the intimate and complex nature of the human psyche.

 In 1985, a documentary film Babiy Yar: Lessons of History by Vitaly Korotich was made to mark the tragedy.

-In 2021, it was released the documentary Babi Yar.
-Context by Ukrainian filmmaker Sergei Loznitsa.
-The film explores the prelude and aftermath of the massacre using footage shot by German and Soviet troops.

-The massacre of Jews at Babi Yar has inspired artists.
-A poem was written by the Russian poet Yevgeny Yevtushenko; this in turn was set to music by Dmitri Shostakovich in his Symphony No. 13.
 An oratorio was composed by the Ukrainian composer Yevhen Stankovych to the text of Dmytro Pavlychko (2006).

-A number of films and television productions have also marked the tragic events at Babi Yar, and D. M. Thomas's novel The White Hotel uses the massacre's anonymity and violence as a counterpoint to the intimate and complex nature of the human psyche.
+In 2021, Belarusian and Ukrainian filmmaker Sergei Loznitsa released the documentary, Babi Yar.
+Context.
+The film explores the prelude and aftermath of the massacre using footage shot by German and Soviet troops, and was reviewed favorably by The New York Times.